-From the 1960s Dr Methven, a consultant psychiatrist employed by Barnardo's in Scotland, visited on a monthly basis to provide advice and support to the staff team.
+From the 1960s Dr Methven, a consultant psychiatrist employed by Barnardo's, visited on a monthly basis to provide advice and support to the staff team.

-From 1966 Miss Massey a psychiatric social worker who was

-Barnardo's Deputy Regional Executive Officer for Scotland provided support to the homes and worked closely with the parents of children placed in Balcary and the appropriate Child Care Officers.
-In addition there was an After Care Officer who had responsibility for school leavers.
+From 1966 Miss Massey a psychiatric social worker who was Barnardo's Deputy Regional Executive Officer for Scotland provided support to the homes and worked closely with the parents of children.
+In addition there was an After-Care Officer who had responsibility for school leavers.
 Both Miss Massey and Dr Methven would visit on a monthly basis and attend case reviews on each child.

-There were monthly staff meetings of all the superintendents and the field work staff to discuss different methods of working and the development of policies.
+There were monthly staff meetings of all the superintendents and all the field work staff to discuss different methods of working and the development of policies.
 The Regional Executive Officer would visit each home at least twice a year and would prepare a report for the Board of Trustees.